LifeHax!

 Front is somewhere to mount the eWaste-rescue FHD signage screen I use as a monitor, and some other things that I prefer wall-mounted, including - mounted just above the screen - a USB industrial camera with a c-mount zoom lens so It can focus just on my face from that distance and not half my room, for web-confrencing, mainly back during COVID lockdown.

 It's a terrible photo, I know.
-I need to take a new one anyway, as soon as my new phone battery arrives from overseas, as I now have a shelf at the top, and my 24V fan attached.
+I need to take a new one some day, as I now have a shelf at the top, and my 28V fan attached.

 You can't see them, because I painted them black to match, but the boards are held in place by spring door-stoppers with the springs reversed.
 So no permonant modifications to the window frame, even.